sassoftware/sas-visualanalytics-thirdpartyvisualizations/README.md

 ```
 * `app` is the name of the application you want to obtain the version for, e.g. `'SASVisualAnalytics'`.
 * Returns a promise for `version`, a string containing the application version, e.g. `'8.5'`.
+* It only works for SAS Viya up to version 3.5.x.

 ---
 ## util/jobUtil.js and util/jobUtil.v4.js

 It contains utility functions to support easier integration between SAS Visual Analytics and SAS Jobs.
-**jobUtil.v4.js** is an implementation without dependency on jQuery.
-It has been tested on stable release 2023.06 but should work with previous releases as well.
+**jobUtil.v4.js** is an implementation without inherited dependency on jQuery.
+It has been tested on stable release 2023.06 and Viya 3.5 and it should remain backwards compatible with all other SAS Viya releases.
+You should use this utility file going forward.
 You must include the following line in the _\<head\>_ of the web page:
 ```html
 <script type="text/javascript" src="../util/jobUtil.js"></script>